New Rochelle, New York: 21st century

 In 2014, New Rochelle's planning board approved $149 million in developments to three major sections of the city.
-The developments include restaurants, stores, hotels, an entertainment area, theaters and a mixed-use waterfront area, and are expected to be completed within 10 years.
+The developments include restaurants, stores, hotels, an entertainment area, theaters, and a mixed-use waterfront area, and were expected to be completed within 10 years.
 Additional tax breaks ranging in the tens of millions of dollars have since been awarded by the city government to further the redevelopment of the downtown area.